 There is a way to enjoy sandy beaches and tropical views without dropping a ton of cash.
-If you’re into a more rustic experience, you can find clean, comfortable Airbnbs all over the islands for well under $100 a night.
+If you’re into a more rustic experience, you can find clean, comfortable Airbnbs all over the Caribbean islands for well under $100 a night.
 Many are under $50, some nicer than fancy hotels.
-So if the Caribbean is on your mind for this winter, here are 10 places you can stay for pretty cheap.
+So if the Caribbean is on your mind for a future vacation, here are 10 places you can stay for pretty cheap.

 1. St. Vincent and Grenadines: Bottle House — $50 a night